Social programs in Canada: Healthcare

-All provinces in Canada provide universal, publicly-funded healthcare to Canadian citizens, permanent residents and certain temporary residents, with their costs partially subsidized by the federal government.
-Approximately 70% of expenditures for health care in Canada come from public sources, with the rest paid privately (both through private insurance, and through out-of-pocket payments).
+All provinces in Canada provide universal, publicly funded healthcare to Canadian citizens, permanent residents and certain temporary residents, with their costs partially subsidized by the federal government.
+Approximately 70% of expenditures for healthcare in Canada come from public sources, with the rest paid privately (both through private insurance, and through out-of-pocket payments).
 The extent of public financing varies considerably across services.
 For example, approximately 99% of physician services, and 90% of hospital care, are paid by publicly funded sources, whereas almost all dental care and most prescription drug cost are paid for privately.
 Most physicians are self-employed private entities which enjoy coverage under each province's respective healthcare plans.
 Compared to other single-payer health systems in the world, Canada is unusual in banning the purchase of private insurance or care for any services that are listed.
-This is meant to prevent what is described as 'two-tier healthcare', which would allow the rich to "jump the queue."
+This is meant to prevent what is described as 'two-tier healthcare', which would allow the rich to "jump the queue".
 However, in 2005 the Supreme Court of Canada ruled in Chaoulli v.
 Quebec (Attorney General) that the ban on private care could be unconstitutional if it caused unreasonable delays for patients.

+In 2023, the government established the Canadian Dental Care Plan, which began a staggered enrolment rollout in December 2023, to pay costs for covered dental services of eligible residents.